nikomatsakis/babysteps/babysteps/_posts/2018-10-31-mir-based-borrowck-is-almost-here.md

 current analysis falls short.

-In the **longer term**, well, that's an open question, and one where I would like to here from you, dear reader.
+In the **longer term**, well, that's an open question, and one where I would like to hear from you, dear reader.
 Over the next week or so, I am planning to write up a series of blog posts.
 Each will describe what I consider to be a common "tricky scenario" where people hit problems with the borrow checker, and none of which are solved by NLL.